acquia/ember-http-hmac/README.md

 Until the addon is published publically it can be installed directly from this repository.
 * `ember install git+ssh://git@github.com:acquia/ember-http-hmac.git`

+# To Dos
+* Create a test helper to register support
+* Add configuration to disable signed headers
+* Add configuration to enable/disable per environment

 # For Development

 ## Installation